ITS provides several ways to create faculty websites. There are also many external services that provide website hosting.

 One consideration is that the site won't have a "swarthmore.edu" domain name.
 This can be an advantage if you want to have a specific name.
 It is still easy to link to an external site from the Faculty page on the departmental site.

-If these options don't meet your needs, we can work with you to see if ITS can provide another solution, such as a WordPress site or HTML pages hosted by the college.
-This type of site is usually a lot more work for professors to set up and maintain, so is best suited for specific use cases.
+Domain Of One's Own is a service available that can be used to create a WordPress site or host HTML pages.
+This type of site is usually more work for professors to set up and maintain, so is best suited for specific use cases.

 - The Drupal profile is the quickest and easiest way to get a good looking faculty page.
 The site theme is updated periodically to keep it looking modern.